-Contra Costa County is on the eastern side of San Francisco Bay, forming the northern half of the East Bay region.
-With roughly 1.15 million residents, it is California's ninth-most populous county.
-The county has one of the most diverse economic and demographic profiles in the Bay Area — Richmond and San Pablo on the western shoreline are lower-income and working-class communities with above-average court filing rates; Walnut Creek, Concord, and the Lamorinda communities (Lafayette, Moraga, Orinda) in the central county are solidly middle and upper-middle class; and Brentwood, Oakley, and Antioch in eastern Contra Costa are among the Bay Area's fastest-growing suburban communities driven by housing-cost out-migration from the inner Bay Area.
+Contra Costa County is on the northeastern side of San Francisco Bay, forming the northern half of the East Bay region.
+With roughly 1.15 million residents, it is California's ninth most populous county.
+The county has one of the most internally diverse profiles in the Bay Area — Richmond and San Pablo on the western shoreline are lower-income working-class communities with above-average court filing rates; Walnut Creek, Concord, and the Lamorinda communities (Lafayette, Moraga, Orinda) in the central county are solidly middle and upper-middle class; Brentwood, Oakley, and Antioch in the eastern county are among the Bay Area's fastest-growing suburban communities driven by housing-cost outmigration from the inner East Bay.

 Key takeaways

-- Eastern Contra Costa (Antioch, Brentwood, Oakley) has seen rapid growth from Bay Area out-migration — many residents have prior Alameda County or San Francisco County address histories.
+- Eastern Contra Costa County (Antioch, Brentwood, Oakley) has experienced rapid growth from Bay Area outmigration — Alameda County Superior Court is the standard prior-county supplement for subjects who relocated from Oakland or inner East Bay.

-- Richmond and San Pablo have large Latino and African American communities — Spanish-language and multi-variant name checking is relevant for searches in the western county.
+- Richmond and San Pablo have significant Latino communities — Spanish-language surname variant checking is standard for western county name searches.

 Contra Costa County quick facts